corretto/heapothesys/README.md

 ## Disclaimer

-This open source code is not intended to be run on any form of production system ot to run any customer code.
+This open source code is not intended to be run on any form of production system or to run any customer code.

 ## Security